African masks are possibly the most admired and well known art form of Africa.

 In the mid-1980's he began sculptural experiments with black jerry cans which are carried in great clusters on the back of bicycles and motorbikes in his home country.
 They are often the cause of fatal explosions since they are expanded and thereby weakened over heat to obtain more capacity.
 Romauld has used these cans as a powerful metaphor of slave repression, pushed to extreme before breaking point.

-His Masks Collection transforms salvaged materials and industrial waste into spiritual objects.
-They are incredibly effective in conveying the same sense of power we see in traditional African masks with a sense of foreboding and a slightly confrontational aspect.
 Unlike traditional African masks which take on identities, these masks each have their own personalities and characters; they can be war-like, comical, animalistic, self portrait but the central theme is that their core is made from plastic fuel canisters, a symbol of negotiation, corruption and mis-use of power in Africa.
 (Dealing in fuel often involves illegal cross border smuggling).
 The handle becomes a nose and the gaping snout and sculpted panels suggest facial features.
 Adornment can be found anywhere from industrial waste to found natural items like porcupine quills.
 His work is reflective of an enduring African cultural art form that can be seen in the works of Joseph-Francis Sumegne and Dilomprizulike of Nigeria among many other artists who work with found objects.

 Nick Cave is not African but his work is so infectious and inspirational that he has to be included in this contemporary African art section just for the joy and pleasure of being exposed to his amazing installations.